Brembo CCM vs Porsche PCCB vs StopFlex CCB: The Real Differences

 - Bedding: the controlled break-in process that helps build a stable transfer layer.

-- Transfer layer: a thin pad-material film on the rotor that often decides feel and stability.
+- Transfer layer: a thin film of pad material on the rotor that often decides feel and stability.

-- NVH: noise, vibration, harshness (squeal, judder, or rough feel).
+- NVH: noise, vibration, and harshness — squeal, judder, or a rough feel.

 One rule that saves rotors

 Don’t treat pad choice as “whatever fits.”
-Pad chemistry and bedding can make the difference between stable friction and fast surface damage.
+Pad chemistry and bedding are what stand between stable friction and fast surface damage.

 The comparison table